FelipeMatosQA/NTTDATA-DesafioTecnico/README.md

 # About this project

 On this portfolio automation project, I have tested the application "https://www.saucedemo.com/", this application is a demo E-commerce website for automation tests.
-I've used tools like Selenium WebDriver, Junit, Cucumber to write the Cenarios using Gherkin following the BDD methodology.
+I've used tools like Selenium WebDriver,Java, Junit, Cucumber to write the Cenarios using Gherkin following the BDD methodology.
 I also have used the design pattern "Page Objects" to have better maintenance and reusability of the code.
 The plugin "Cluecumber-report" has been used to generate the execution artifact after each execution with all reference data of the last test execution.
 For the execution of the suit test, was configured a pipeline execution using GitHub Actions, with a [PR] as the trigger of the execution.